Glycogen storage disease type 0: Other Tests

 Evaluation of a patient with suspected glycogen-storage disease type 0 requires monitored assessment of fasting adaptation in an inpatient setting.

 Patients typically have hypoglycemia and ketosis, with lactate and alanine levels in the low or normal part of the reference range approximately 5–7 hours after fasting.

 A glucagon tolerance test may be needed if the fast fails to elicit the expected rise in plasma glucose.
 Lactate and alanine levels are in the reference range.

 By contrast, a glucagon challenge test after a meal causes hyperglycemia, with increased levels of plasma lactate and alanine.

 Oral loading of glucose, galactose, or fructose results in a marked rise in blood lactate levels.

 Procedures

-Liver biopsy for microscopic analysis and enzyme assay is required for definitive diagnosis.
+A liver biopsy for microscopic analysis and enzyme assay is required for definitive diagnosis.
 Diagnosis may include linkage analysis in families with affected members and sequencing of the entire coding region of the GSY2 gene for mutations.